photoprism/photoprism-docs/docs/developer-guide/code-quality.md

 ## Be Careful with Caching ##

-There are two hard things in computer science: [cache invalidation](https://msol.io/blog/tech/youre-probably-wrong-about-caching/), naming things, and off-by-one errors.
+There are two hard things in computer science: [cache invalidation](https://msol.io/blog/tech/youre-probably-wrong-about-caching/) and naming things.

 !!! example ""
     A cache is just a memory leak you haven't met yet. — <cite>Dave Cheney</cite>